What is the difference between a civil and a religious wedding ceremony?

 Do you do corkage on wine and champagne?

-We can allow corkage for clients who wish to bring their own wine or champagne at £10 per bottle.
+We can allow corkage for clients who wish to bring their own wine or champagne, if pre-arranged.
 However due to licensing restrictions we cannot allow bottles of spirits to be included.

 Can I bring my own entertainment?

 Yes.
 Guests are most welcome to bring their own entertainment.
 There is a nominal charge of £250 for the hire of the hall for the evening, which will include staff providing suitable tables and seating.
 Night staff will then clear this away to set this room ready for breakfast service in the morning.
 All sub contractors must provide current public liability insurance certificates.